d40cht/WythamVillageBroadband/index.md

 to do this will not take long (a few days).
 So the holdup is scheduling: BT need to decide to do the work!

+## What can I do to help, right now?

+If you are keen to see an improved broadband service in the village, and want to do your bit, please __phone BT customer services (0800 800 150), or contact them on [twitter](https://twitter.com/BTCare)__ to ask about the status of the upgrade.
+Most likely they will be unwilling to share any information, but if enough people call, we may get a reply or they may consider reprioritising the work.

 ## BT Timeline of shame

 __Date__ | __Progress__